Lauren-Bitten/Suspected_Data_Exfiltration_Employee/README.md

+🔍 Data Exfiltration Investigation Report

-Summary of Investigation
+🚨 Summary of Investigation

 A suspected data exfiltration attempt was investigated involving the unauthorized archiving of employee data using PowerShell and 7-Zip.
-The incident involved recurring PowerShell script execution, file archiving, and potential exfiltration attempts.
+The incident included recurring PowerShell script execution, file archiving, and potential exfiltration attempts.
 However, no immediate signs of data exfiltration were observed.
 The investigation focused on PowerShell execution logs, file system activity, and network traffic analysis using Microsoft Defender for Endpoint (MDE).

-Scenarios of What Took Place
+🎭 Scenarios of What Took Place

-Scenario 1: Unauthorized File Archiving
+🔹 Scenario 1: Unauthorized File Archiving

+📌 Key Events:

-PowerShell script executed silently.
+🛑 PowerShell script executed silently.

-7-Zip was installed without authorization.
+🔧 7-Zip was installed without authorization.

-Employee data was compressed into a ZIP file.
+🗂️ Employee data was compressed into a ZIP file.

-Archives were stored in a "backup" folder.
+📂 Archives were stored in a "backup" folder.

-Scenario 2: Hunting for Exfiltration Evidence
+🔹 Scenario 2: Hunting for Exfiltration Evidence

+📌 Key Events:

-Investigated network logs for outbound transfers.
+🌐 Investigated network logs for outbound transfers.

-No immediate network exfiltration detected.
+❌ No immediate network exfiltration detected.

-Logs reviewed for uploads to cloud services or external destinations.
+🔎 Reviewed logs for uploads to cloud services or external destinations.

-Scenario 3: Incident Response & Containment
+🔹 Scenario 3: Incident Response & Containment

+📌 Key Actions Taken:

-System was immediately isolated upon discovering the archiving.
+🔒 System was immediately isolated upon discovering the archiving.

-Management was notified of PowerShell-based file compression.
+📢 Management was notified of PowerShell-based file compression.

-No signs of data leaving the network, but monitoring remains ongoing.
+⚠️ No signs of data leaving the network, but monitoring remains ongoing.

+🔹 Scenario 4: Potential Persistence Mechanisms

+📌 Key Areas Investigated:

+🔄 Checked scheduled tasks and registry modifications for persistence.

+📜 Reviewed startup scripts and unauthorized service executions.

+❌ No confirmed persistence mechanisms found, but continued monitoring advised.

-MITRE ATT&CK Framework TTPs
+🎯 MITRE ATT&CK Framework TTPs

-Execution
+🎭 Execution

-T1059.001 – Command and Scripting Interpreter: PowerShell
+🖥️ T1059.001 – Command and Scripting Interpreter: PowerShell

 Used for silent installation and execution.

-Persistence
+🔗 Persistence

-T1547.001 – Boot or Logon Autostart Execution
+🏗️ T1547.001 – Boot or Logon Autostart Execution

 Possible script persistence via registry keys or scheduled tasks.

-Defense Evasion
+🎭 Defense Evasion

-T1564.004 – Hide Artifacts: NTFS File Attributes
+🔍 T1564.004 – Hide Artifacts: NTFS File Attributes

 ZIP files may have been hidden or misleadingly named.

-Collection
+📦 Collection

-T1560.001 – Archive Collected Data: Archive via Utility
+🗂️ T1560.001 – Archive Collected Data: Archive via Utility

 7-Zip was used to compress sensitive data.

-Exfiltration (Potential Risk)
+🌐 Exfiltration (Potential Risk)

-T1048 – Exfiltration Over Alternative Protocol
+🚀 T1048 – Exfiltration Over Alternative Protocol

 No exfiltration detected, but remains a concern.

-T1567 – Exfiltration Over Web
+☁️ T1567 – Exfiltration Over Web

 Possible cloud service or external transfers need further monitoring.

-Next Steps & Recommendations
+🛡️ Next Steps & Recommendations

-✔ Restrict PowerShell Execution: Implement Constrained Language Mode & Script Block Logging.
-✔ Enforce Application Control: Use AppLocker/WDAC to block unauthorized tools like 7-Zip.
-✔ Deploy DLP Policies: Prevent unauthorized access to sensitive employee data.
-✔ Monitor Network Activity: Set up egress filtering in Defender for Endpoint & Defender for Cloud Apps.
-✔ Refine Advanced Hunting Queries: Automate real-time alerts for suspicious file archiving & PowerShell execution.
-✔ Conduct Regular Threat Hunts: Improve incident response workflows in Sentinel & Defender for XDR.
+✔️ Restrict PowerShell Execution: Implement Constrained Language Mode & Script Block Logging.✔️ Enforce Application Control: Use AppLocker/WDAC to block unauthorized tools like 7-Zip.✔️ Deploy DLP Policies: Prevent unauthorized access to sensitive employee data.✔️ Monitor Network Activity: Set up egress filtering in Defender for Endpoint & Defender for Cloud Apps.✔️ Refine Advanced Hunting Queries: Automate real-time alerts for suspicious file archiving & PowerShell execution.✔️ Conduct Regular Threat Hunts: Improve incident response workflows in Sentinel & Defender for XDR.

-🚀 Continuous monitoring and security enhancements are required to prevent future unauthorized data access and exfiltration attempts.
+🚀 Continuous monitoring and security enhancements are required to prevent future unauthorized data access and exfiltration attempts. 🔐